 Pseudonymization

 Pseudonymization is a data de-identification method to replace private identifiers with pseudonyms (false identifiers).
 An example could be switching the name “Jane Smith” with “Janet Doe”.
-Pseudonymization ensures statistical precision while ensuring that data is confidential.
+Automated pseudonymization ensures statistical precision while ensuring that data is confidential.
 This means that data can still be used for training, testing, and analysis purposes.

 Generalization